 - 5. The Library will conduct a prompt and thorough investigation that is fair to all parties.
-An investigation will happen whenever management receives a complaint about discrimination or sexual harassment, or when it otherwise knows of possible discrimination or sexual harassment occurring.
+An investigation will happen whenever management receives a complaint about discrimination, harassment, or retaliation, or when it otherwise knows of possible discrimination, harassment, or retaliation occurring.
 The Library will keep the investigation confidential to the extent possible.
-If an investigation ends with the finding that discrimination or sexual harassment occurred, the Library will act as required.
-In addition to any required discipline, the Library will also take steps to ensure a safe work environment for the employee(s) who experienced the discrimination or harassment.
-All employees, including managers and supervisors, are required to cooperate with any internal investigation of discrimination or sexual harassment. - 6.
-All employees and covered individuals are encouraged to report any harassment or behaviors that violate this policy.
-All employees will have access to a complaint form to report harassment and file complaints.
+If an investigation ends with the finding that discrimination, harassment, or retaliation occurred, the Library will act as required.
+In addition to any required discipline, the Library will also take steps to ensure a safe work environment for the employee(s) who experienced the discrimination, harassment, or retaliation.
+All employees, including managers and supervisors, are required to cooperate with any internal investigation of discrimination, harassment, or retaliation. - 6.
+All employees and covered individuals are encouraged to report any harassment, discrimination, retaliation, or any other behaviors that violate this policy.
+All employees will have access to a complaint form to report harassment, discrimination, and retaliation and file complaints.
+A complaint form is available in the appendix of this handbook.
 Use of this form is not required.
 For anyone who would rather make a complaint verbally, or by email, these complaints will be treated with equal priority.
-An employee or covered individual who prefers not to report harassment to their manager or employer may instead report harassment to the New York State Division of Human Rights and/or the United States Equal Employment Opportunity Commission.
+An employee or covered individual who prefers not to report harassment, discrimination, or retaliation to their manager or employer may instead report harassment, discrimination, or retaliation to the New York State Division of Human Rights and/or the United States Equal Employment Opportunity Commission.
 Complaints may be made to both the employer and a government agency.

-Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to the Library Director or Assistant Director or the Library Board President if the complaint is about the Director.
+Managers and supervisors are required to report any complaint that they receive, or any harassment, discrimination, or retaliation that they observe or become aware of, to the Library Director or Assistant Director or the Library Board President if the complaint is about the Director.